WWE News: Kenny Omega Makes Big ‘Royal Rumble’ Tease, Says He’s Almost Decided On Future Plans [Video]

 — WrestlingNewsSource (@WNSource) January 25, 2017

-WrestlingNews.co quoted a Q&A session Omega had recently with 4 Front Wrestling, and to no one’s surprise, the first question was regarding his future plans, and whether he’s considering joining the WWE.
+WrestlingNews.co quoted a Q&A session Omega had recently with 4 Front Wrestling, and to no one’s surprise, the first question was regarding his future plans and whether he’s considering joining the WWE.
 That includes a possible appearance at Royal Rumble 2017, specifically the Royal Rumble match that serves as the pay-per-view’s main event.

 “If some of you guys are subscribers to the (WWE) Network and are looking forward to something happening or not happening on the 29th, I’m not sure if I could pull a rabbit out of the hat by that date.
 That’s all I can say for now.
 That doesn’t mean it’s impossible.
 I’m not saying anything.
 That might be asking too much at this point and time.
 That’s literally the most news I’ve given anyone up to this point.”

-Regarding his plans for the future in the light of his NJPW contract coming up on the 31st, Omega said that he’s “75 percent made a decision” on where he’s going next.
+Regarding his plans for the future in the light of his NJPW contract coming up on January 31, Omega said that he’s “75 percent made a decision” on where he’s going next.

 Considering that his New Japan contract ends on January 31 and Royal Rumble takes place two days earlier on January 29, logistics suggest that a rabbit would really need to be pulled out of the proverbial hat for Kenny Omega to fight in the Royal Rumble match, or even make so much as an appearance at the pay-per-view.
 WrestlingNews.co wrote that Omega is “doing a great job at keeping people guessing,” so there’s a possibility he’s at least been having some talks with WWE.
 But the publication added that it may still be more likely that he’s at least committed to re-signing with NJPW.